 To find out what your case may be worth, please check out our Car Accident Settlement Calculator.

 Can the pregnant woman claim No-Fault benefits?

 As I wrote above, the law regarding both a lawsuit for compensation and also a criminal case against a person for causing the the death of an embryo or fetus after a crash will vary depending on the law of the state in which this occurs.
 In Michigan the law provides that a person who “commits a grossly negligent act against a pregnant individual . . . that results in a miscarriage . . . by that individual” is guilty of a felony, punishable by 15 years in prison or a fine of $7,500 or both.
 (MCL 750.90c(a))

 A drunk driver who is involved in “an accident with a pregnant individual” and who “causes a miscarriage . . . by that individual” is guilty of a felony, punishable by 15 years in prison or a fine of $2,500 or both.
 (MCL 750.90d(a))

 Additionally, a “carless or reckless” driver who causes “an accident involving a pregnant individual and the accident results in a miscarriage . . . by that individual” is guilty of a misdemeanor, punishable by up to 2 years in prison, a fine of $2,000 or both.
 (MCL 750.90e)

 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have suffered a miscarriage after a car accident and would like to speak to an experienced personal injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.